Asclera Prescribing Information

 Asclera is contraindicated for patients with known allergy (anaphylaxis) to polidocanol and patients with acute thromboembolic diseases.

-Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some them fatal.
-Severe reactions are more frequent with use of larger volumes (greater than 3 mL).
+Severe allergic reactions have been reported following polidocanol use, including anaphylactic reactions, some of them fatal.
+Severe reactions are more frequent with use of larger volumes (> 3 mL).
 The dose of polidocanol should therefore be minimized.
 Be prepared to treat anaphylaxis appropriately.

 Severe adverse local effects, including tissue necrosis, may occur following extravasation; therefore, care should be taken in intravenous needle placement and the smallest effective volume at each injection site should be used.

 After the injection session is completed, apply compression with a stocking or bandage, and have the patient walk for 15-20 minutes.
 Keep the patient under supervision during this period to treat any anaphylactic or allergic reaction (see Dosage and Administration ).